zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

 **Step 2: Download the MIMIC files**

-Run preprocessing_dataset.ipynb that downloads the tables PATIENTS, ADMISSIONS, DIAGNOSES ICD, ICUSTAYS, and NOTEEVENTS and joins them and does some processing of some of its fields.
+Run the below script that uses these downloaded files PATIENTS, ADMISSIONS, DIAGNOSES ICD, ICUSTAYS, and NOTEEVENTS and joins them and does some processing of some of its fields.
+`preprocessing_dataset.ipynb`

 **Step 3: Create the MIMIC3 BENCHMARK directory structure** We did this step to be able to get the phenotyping label related file.
 You can either follow the instructions on [this GitHub link](https://github.com/YerevaNN/mimic3-benchmarks) to create the "mimic3-benchmark" folder structure and the files within, by going through the below steps, or run our notebook directly on Google Colab which runs all these steps at one pleace.